CaiB/CC.NET-Website/content/en/docs/general/openrgb.md

 ## Install & Configure ColorChord.NET
 <a class="btn btn-primary btn-lg px-4 mb-2" href="https://www.colorchord.net/docs/general/gettingstarted/" role="button">Set Up ColorChord.NET</a>
 1) Follow the instructions in the Getting Started guide to install ColorChord.NET.
 2) Add or edit an output to be of type `PacketUDP`.
-Apply the following settings:
+Apply the following settings in the ColorChord.NET config.json:
 ```json
 "Type": "PacketUDP",
 "Name": "CC.NET to OpenRGB",